Kuper-Tech/sbmt-kafka_consumer/README.md

 ## Manual configuration

-The `config/kafka_consumer.yml` file is a main config for the gem.
+The `config/kafka_consumer.yml` file is a main configuration for the gem.

 Example config with a full set of options: